davedash/davedash.github.com/_posts/2013-08-17-deploying-software-at-pinterest.markdown

 recorded in Zookeeper to either `enabled/canary` or `enabled` node respectively.

-"Canaried" means that we wish to have only a small subset of our fleet serving the new build.
-This gives us time to validate that everything is working as planned.
-For the most part this involves looking at charts, error logs, error aggregators, and clicking around on the site.
-All very manual.
+"Canaried" means that we wish to have only a small subset of our fleet serving Graceful restarts are somewhat complicated.

-On each node sits a fairly robust Zookeeper client called `deployd`.
-This listens to either `enabled` or `enabled/canary` depending on it's role (which is also defined in Zookeeper).
-If there is any change to these nodes a few checks are performed:

-* The node checks that it's serving the correct build.
-* If it's not, it downloads the correct build and extracts it.
-* It atomically flips a symlink on the node to point at the new build.
-* It does any post-install steps, like installing dependencies.
-For example we use pip to manage our python requirements so we do something like `pip install -r requirements.txt` after we've installed a new build.
-* The service is restarted in the most graceful way.
-* Current status of the node is reported back to Zookeeper.

-Graceful restarts are somewhat complicated.
 We employ different strategies for different services.
 In the most advanced form, multiple copies of the same service are running on a machine.
 Through `iptables` we are able to [turn off